-Times Square swarmed by hundreds protesting COVID vaccine mandate
+Times Square swarmed by hundreds protesting COVID vaccine mandate, chanting 'F--- Joe Biden'

 Hundreds of protesters took to the streets in New York City’s Times Square Saturday to protest coronavirus vaccine mandate requirements.